devm33/devm33.com/README.md

 ## TODO

-- [ ] Add image tags to Meta component and use on all pages with fallback.
+- [ ] Why is katex css loaded on all pages?

 ### Projects to add: